KevinRaney/rdps-control/README.md

 This isn't usable by other people without some modification, obviously.

-Once the new server is created (see [Packer template](https://github.com/joshbeard/vps-packer)), clone this repository to the server somewhere and run the `bootstrap` script.
+Clone the repo and run the bootstrap script to install puppet & r10k.

 For example: